neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

 .. note::

-  You can configure which folders Flow should scan for finding available locales through the ``TYPO3.Flow.i18n.scan.paths`` setting.
+  You can configure which folders Flow should scan for finding available locales through the ``TYPO3.Flow.i18n.scan.includePaths`` setting.
 This is useful to restrict the scanning to specific paths when you have a big file structure in your package ``Resources``.
+  You can also blacklist folders through ``TYPO3.Flow.i18n.scan.excludePatterns``.
   By default all folders except 'node_modules', 'bower_components' and any folder starting with a dot will be scanned.